thenativeweb/wolkenkit-eventstore/README.md

 });
 ```

+Since the in-memory database does not make use of an external system to store the data there is no need to subscribe to the `disconnect` event.

 To manually disconnect from the database call the `destroy` function:

 ```javascript
 await sparbuch.destroy();
 ```

+By calling the `destroy` function on the in-memory eventstore, the in-memory data is resetted.

 ### Reading an event stream